 Halloween is upon us.
-Next week, costumed trick-or-treaters will take to the streets, but the real haunting might be occurring inside your home thanks to vampire energy.
+In a few short weeks, costumed trick-or-treaters will take to the streets, but the real haunting might be occurring inside your home thanks to vampire energy.

 What is vampire energy?

 Vampire energy is caused by appliances that use energy even when they’re turned off.
 As fang-toothed vampires suck the blood of their victims, these energy vampires suck energy from your outlets and drain your wallet in the process.
 And they’re not just lurking around your home during Halloween; they’re wreaking havoc on your energy bill all year.

 According to the Department of Energy, vampire appliances and electronics account for 10% of the energy used in an average home.
 Frightening!
 Just imagine how much you could save each year by slaying your energy vampires.

 To identify the most evil energy vampires in your home, start by looking at the plugs.
 The most terrifying energy suckers are known as “wall warts” and “bricks.”

 A wall wart has a large plug; your cell phone charger is a likely example of one of these monsters.
 A brick is a large black box often found on cords used for laptop computers and televisions.
 Left plugged in, these ghoulish bricks use energy continuously.

 The top energy vampires include:

 - Computers and computer-related equipment (modems, routers, printers, etc.)

 - As a rule of thumb, larger screens use more energy.